-Orange County Car Accident Attorneys
+Orange County Car Accident Attorney

 Motor vehicle litigation applies to all types of accidents such as automobiles, trucks, motorcycles, and bicycles that operate on our streets and highways.
-Motor vehicle litigation can extend further than the basic car accident.
+Motor vehicle litigation can extend further than the basic car crash.
 This type of litigation may involve liability on the part of vehicle manufacturers, distributors, retailers, and other suppliers for defects in the vehicle itself.
 Motor vehicle litigation may also involve an action against governmental entities for the design, maintenance, and unsafe condition of our roadways.

-Because of the many potential causes of car accidents and the possible parties involved, these cases can often be significantly more complicated than you may imagine.
-Many cases involve more than simply filing an insurance claim and receiving a check.
+Because of the many potential causes of car accidents and the possible parties involved, these cases can often be significantly more complicated than one may imagine.
+Most cases involve more than simply filing an insurance claim and receiving a check.
 Instead, injured car accident victims may encounter many roadblocks and challenges to recovering compensation for their losses, which only compounds the stress of dealing with a serious injury.

-When someone suffers serious injuries in a motor vehicle accident, they can incur a significant amount of losses – both financial and noneconomic.
+When someone suffers serious injuries in a motor vehicle accident, they can incur a significant amount of losses – both financial and non-economic.
 Some examples of recoverable damages in a car accident case include:

 - Lost income – When you are seriously injured, you often cannot work.
 You may need to be hospitalized or may need to rest on doctor’s orders.
 In addition, your injury may keep you from performing your job, such as a back injury preventing you from walking or doing any heavy lifting.
 You can lose income for every hour of work missed.
 Accident victims with disabilities may have to find a lower-paying job due to their impairments or may not be able to return to work at all.
 As a result, future lost earning power is also compensable.